btholt/build-a-fullstack-nextjs-app-v4/lessons/01-welcome/A-intro.md

 I tried to make this generally applicable to most students, but there is some assumed knowledge here.
 If you are here via the [Frontend Masters React / Next.js learning path][path] then you are very much in the right place.
 Otherwise here's what I'm assuming about you.

-- You have some skll in web dev and JavaScript.
+- You have some skill in web dev and JavaScript.
 If not, see [Frontend Master's beginning learner's path][web-dev]
 - You have some skill in React.
 If not, see [Complete Intro to React][react]
 - You have some skill in Next.js.
 If not, see [Intermediate React][intermediate] and [Next.js Fundamentals][next]